Acute Life-threatening Emergencies, Recognition and Treatment (ALERT™)

 Since 2002 more than 100 ALERT courses have been conducted and thousands of medical officers, nurses and professional ambulance officers from a variety of clinical areas have attended the course with excellent reviews.

 This course will present the latest in research and management guidelines for each of the conditions discussed.

 With Critical Care Education Services you can book early with confidence.
 We have never cancelled a course, and many of our programs sell out regularly.
 Register now to secure your place.

 This course has received accreditation from the RACGP for 40 Category 1 points in the 2017-2019 triennium.
 ALM number 99781.

 This course has also received accreditation from ACRRM for 30 PRPD points and 30 MOPS points in the 2017-2019 triennium.
 ACRRM ID: 8929.

 This course is also recognized by the RANZCR for 12 CPD points under category 6 of the CPD handbook.
 Recognized by the RACP for 12 MyCPD points, and also recognized by various other medical colleges.

 Nurses completing this program earn 12 CPD hours towards their ongoing education.

-For more information regarding this course and any dates upon which it is scheduled, or to enquire about hosting this course at your organisation, please contact us.
+For more information regarding this course, upcoming dates, or to enquire about hosting this course at your organisation, please let us know.